Can we book direct and avoid traveler fees?

 Your cabin will be ready by 4 p.m. the day of your arrival.
 Your rental information PDF will contain the address of the cabin and our directions to get you there.
 It’s very important that you print out your rental information so you can refer to those directions in case your GPS doesn’t get you to the right cabin.
 It doesn’t happen often, but GPS mapping isn’t always correct in the mountains.
 Once you arrive, you’ll let yourselves in with the key code we provide.
 If there is any issue with the code not working, you can call us anytime for assistance.
 Every property has a lockbox so if there are any technical problems, we can get you in quickly with a key.

 Is earlier check-in possible?
 The short answer is yes–sometimes.
 If you’re coming in the off-season months of January or February we can almost always get you in earlier than 4:00 p.m.
 Please contact us in advance so we can confirm your early check-in time.
-Shoulder season is March-April-May and September or November non-holiday weeks.
-During those times, there’s a reasonable chance the cabin might be ready early.
-In those months, we ask that you call us around 1:00 p.m. the day of your arrival and we’ll give you a status update.
+The rest of the year it all depends on how busy we are the day you’re scheduled to arrive.
+We ask that you call us around 1:00 p.m. the day of your arrival and we’ll give you a status update.
 Early check in is not possible during the peak summer and fall leaf season or during any holiday periods but you are welcome to call after 1:00 p.m. and check with us.
-If it’s ready, we’ll give you the all-clear to head on up.
-If not, we’ll do our best to give you an ETA.

 What do we need to bring?

-Every cabin is outfitted with bed linens, blankets, pillows and a minimum of 4 sets of towels (bath, hand and washcloth) for one bedroom cabins and 8 sets of towels for two bedroom cabins.
-All cabins have a washer and dryer except Alpine Belle.
-Some cabin owners provide soap and shampoo amenities.
-Two rolls of toilet paper provided per bathroom.
+Every cabin is outfitted with bed linens, blankets, pillows and a minimum of 4 sets of towels (bath, hand and washcloth) for one bedroom cabins and 6 sets of towels for two bedroom cabins.
+All cabins have a washer and dryer except This Away and That Away.
+We will have liquid soap at all sinks, a roll of paper towels in the kitchen and two rolls of toilet paper per bathroom.

 We pride our cabins on having well-outfitted kitchens, including coffeemaker and filters, crock pot, toaster, microwave, blender, aluminum foil, glass baking dishes and basic spices.
 Some kitchens offer more so we’ll be glad to confirm items for you–just ask.